ashermkn1/treap-agda/treap.lagda.md

       {k' : Carrier} → {h₃ : k' Eq.≢ k} → k' ∈ t → k' ∈ (proj₁ (delete t k))
     deleteSound t k k'∈t = {!   !}
 ```

+And that is all!
+With this set of operations, we can say that we have a serviceable implementation of `Treap`s, and are on our way to having a fully verified implementation as well!

+Here is a module containing some stuff we were going to use, and ended up not needing.
+It felt like a waste to delete it, so we decided to leave them on display here instead \:)

 ```agda
   module Misc (Carrier : Set) (_<_ : Carrier → Carrier → Set) (IsSTO : IsStrictTotalOrder _≡_ _<_) where